Slinky: Jingle

 The jingle for the Slinky television commercial was created in Columbia, South Carolina in 1962 with Johnny McCullough and Homer Fesperman writing the music and Charles Weagly penning the lyrics.
 It became the longest-running jingle in advertising history.

 The jingle has itself been parodied and referenced in popular culture.
 It is seen in the "Log" commercial on The Ren & Stimpy Show and sung by actor Jim Carrey in Ace Ventura: When Nature Calls.
-The song is also referenced in the movie Lords of Dogtown, where it is sung in full by Emile Hirsch, and is sung by Eddie Murphy as part of the final routine in the stand-up comedy film Eddie Murphy Raw.
-The song was also parodied in an ad for the Isuzu Amigo that was used as a promo for the vehicle's return in late March 1998, nearly two months before the ad was pulled due to criticism from the company that made the Slinky.
+It is also referenced in the movie Lords of Dogtown, where it is sung in full by Emile Hirsch, and is sung by Eddie Murphy as part of the final routine in the stand-up comedy film Eddie Murphy Raw.
+It was also parodied in an ad for the Isuzu Amigo used as a promo for the vehicle's return in late March 1998, nearly two months before the ad was pulled due to criticism from the company that made the Slinky.

 Slinky Dog

 Early in the history of James Industries, Helen Herrick Malsed of Washington state sent the company a letter and drawings for developing Slinky pull-toys.
 The company liked her ideas, and Slinky Dog and Slinky Train were added to the company's product line.
 Slinky Dog, a small plastic dog whose front and rear ends were joined by a metal Slinky, debuted in 1952.
 Malsed received royalties of $60,000 to $70,000 annually for 17 years on her patent for the Slinky pull-toy idea, but never visited the plant.

-In 1995, the Slinky Dog (voiced by Jim Varney and Blake Clark) was redesigned for all of Pixar's Toy Story movies.
+In 1995, the Slinky Dog was redesigned for all of Pixar's Toy Story films, voiced by Jim Varney and Blake Clark.
 James Industries had discontinued their Slinky Dog a few years previously.
 Betty James approved of the new Slinky Dog, telling the press, "The earlier Slinky Dog wasn't nearly as cute as this one."
-The molds used in manufacturing the new toy created problems for James Industries, so the plastic front and rear ends were manufactured in China with James Industries doing the assembly and packaging.
-The entire run of 825,000 redesigned Slinky Dogs sold out well before Christmas 1995.